syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Metadata-XMP.md

 document.Close()

 {% endhighlight %}
+{% endtabs %}

 ## Timestamp in Digital signature

 Essential PDF supports addition of timestamp in digital signatures.
 The date and time on which the document is signed can be added as part of the signature.
 Timestamps are easier to verify when they are associated with timestamp authority’s trusted certificate.
 It also helps establish exactly when the document was signed and reduces the chances of an invalid signature.
-The timestamp can be obtained from a third-party timestamp authority or from the certificate authority that issued the digital ID.Timestamps appear in the signature field and in the Signature Properties dialog box.
+The timestamp can be obtained from a third-party timestamp authority or from the certificate authority that issued the digital ID.

+Timestamps appear in the signature field and in the Signature Properties dialog box.
 When the timestamp is included, the certificate appears in the Date or Time tab of the Signature Properties dialog box.
-When no timestamp is added, then the signature field displays the local time of the computer at the moment of signing.To apply timestamp using Essential PDF, the TimeStampServer property of the PdfSignature class has to be used.
+When no timestamp is added, then the signature field displays the local time of the computer at the moment of signing.

+To apply timestamp using Essential PDF, the TimeStampServer property of the PdfSignature class has to be used.
 The parameters for the TimeStampMethod are the URI of digital server, username, and password.

 The following code illustrates the method for adding timestamp in the digital signature.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Creates a new PDF document.